 - Submit a completed application form to the Municipal Hall.

 - Identify which type of licence you need for your business, such as Intermunicipal, commercial or home-based.
 Not sure which one you are?
 See details below.

-- A floor plan, to scale, may be required as part of a commercial business licence application.
+- A floor plan, to scale, is required as part of a commercial business licence application.

 - An invoice will be mailed out, which can be paid through your online banking, by mail or in person.

 - Renewal invoices are automatically mailed out late November/early December and due and payable within 60 days after the expiry date each year.

 I want to learn more about...